-Venice is one magical city, located in the North-Eastern region of Italy.
+Venice is a beautiful Italian city, located in the North-Eastern region of Italy.
 A lot of people think that Venice is a single island, however it is more accurately described as a lagoon of islands separated by canals and linked by small bridges.
 Venice is definitely a ‘must-see’ destination and we believe it should be on everyone’s bucket-list of places to see before you die.

 We have compiled for you a list of our top 10 attractions in Venice, Italy.
 Keep in mind things happen at a much slower pace on this lagoon and you will need to allocate extra time simply to account for all the times you will get lost here.
 If you like to be tech savvy, ensure you download an offline map of Venice on your phone before you go.
 And for those of you that love the weight of a proper guidebook, pre-purchase the Rick Steves' Pocket Venice from Amazon before you go.

 Your visit to Venice doesn't have to be super expensive.
 Whilst accommodation in Venice itself costs a bit more than elsewhere in Italy (see our affordable Venice accommodation find here), there are also plenty of free things to do in Venice to keep you busy!

 To us, the Ponte di Rialto (the Rialto Bridge, Venice) is the true heart of Venice and the sight from this bridge over the Grand Canal is one that will always make my heart flutter in remembrance.
 The Rialto Bridge in Venice is the most famous of the 4 bridges that cross over the Grand Canal.
 The bridge, a stone arch, was constructed between 1855 and 1591 to replace the wooden bridge that was very similar in design.